Financial sustainability

 At Cessnock City Council, we deliver a range of high-quality services and infrastructure, which are valued by our community.
 To do this, we rely on various funding mechanisms including rates.

-As Council’s most recent draft financial statements show, rates accounted for less than a quarter (25%) of Cessnock’s revenue in 2024-25.
+As the audited financial statements will show, rates represent just under 29% of our total income.
 Moreover, the operating result (excluding capital grants and contributions) was a deficit of over $33 million.

 Rates are used to deliver and subsidise infrastructure maintenance and upgrades, such as local roads and bridges, community and cultural facilities including libraries, community centres, parks, recreation and sporting facilities, and public aquatic centres.
 Depreciation, employee costs, and materials and contracts are also among the significant expenses Council faces.